[Frequently Asked Questions]

 Publishers make scientists and scientific organizations believe that publishing is expensive and that someone has to pay for the publication process, either the reader in subscription models or the author in open-access models.
 We believe that there is a third option if the job of the publisher is taken over by scientists, i.e. the people who have put the most energy into a journal.
 It is true that we need some technical infrastructure and manpower to keep the journal running, but compared to the activities of scientists provided for free (non-reimbursed) as referees and editors, which make commercial publishers even wealthier, the additional costs for publishing activities are moderate and they are covered by our institutions.
 We also take advantage of the Open Journals Systems platform, which is an open-source software for the management of peer-reviewed academic journals.

 Why don't you need a commercial publisher?

 Scientists spend much of their time for reviewing and editing, and with these activities they increase the publisher's profit without getting reimbursed.
-On the other hand, traditional activities of the publisher have included guiding the editor, promoting the journal, maintaining the journal website, copyediting and layout of submissions following acceptance.
+On the other hand, traditional activities of the publisher have included guiding the editors, promoting the journal, maintaining the journal website, copyediting and layout of submissions following acceptance.
 In the past, these activities were time-consuming and required considerable technical skills.
 Now they have been automated, streamlined or outsourced.
 We think that even though traditionally not being considered scientific activities, enthusiastic scientists who are involved in the scientific area of the journal can do better here than employees of a commercial publisher.
 And they do the job for science, not for stockholders of the publisher.